 Spoiler alert: eel sauce does not contain eel.
 Though this sauce is based on a Japanese sauce known as nitsume, which does contain eel broth, the sauce has been Americanized over time as Japanese cuisine has spread throughout the United States.
-This is a recipe, therefore, for the sauce that often accompanies the Japanese grilled eel known as unagi, as well as probably half the fancy rolls that are the staple of many of American sushi joints.
+This recipe is for the sauce that often accompanies Japanese grilled eel known as unagi, as well as probably half the fancy rolls that are the staple of many American sushi joints.
 The sauce is thick, sticky, salty, sweet, and deeply umami.
 You may have licked it off a plate once or twice before.

 Easy to make, eel sauce is a simple reduction of only four ingredients: sake, mirin, sugar, and soy sauce.
-Easy to use, it’s flavor will enhance not only eel and sushi rolls, but a wide variety of other foods as well.
-Try it on everything from chicken wings to grilled eggplant, from beef to deep-fried tofu.
+Easy to use, its flavor will enhance not only eel and sushi rolls; but a wide variety of other foods, as well.
+Try it on everything from chicken wings to grilled eggplant and from beef to deep-fried tofu.
 We've even seen it drizzled on popcorn and eaten with a spoon.

 Due to its sugar and salt content, the sauce keeps quite well, so don’t be afraid to make too much.
 You can even freeze it.
 Because of its depth of flavor and versatility, it’s a great sauce to have on hand to quickly dress up a simple dish.